-This includes efficient organic farming methods as well as sustainable quality development of organic cotton.The provision of GMO-free seed packages enables farmers to improve the quality of sowing independent of the seed suppliers.
+This includes efficient organic farming methods as well as the sustainable quality development of organic cotton.The provision of GMO-free seed packages enables farmers to improve the quality of sowing independent of the seed suppliers.

 The role of women will be strengthened through the certification of women-led farms.
 More enterprises owned by female farmers means more women having increased independence through direct access and control over financial resources.